sonhoangthanh/MSc-Personal-Project/README.md

 `python3 application.py`

-Please make sure that the pretrained model is appropriately named and can be found using the pth provided in model_path variable.;
+Please make sure that the pretrained model is appropriately named and can be found using the path provided in 'model_path' variable;
 ## Testing

 The components of the model can be tested using pytest unit testing placed in the *./tests*.
 To run the test, run: